 Located in downtown Indianapolis, Indiana Farm Bureau provides comprehensive Indiana home insurance for fellow Hoosiers, including protection for dwelling, other structures, personal property and liability.
 This provider also offers coverage for business, boats, farm and crop, life and renters.

 Nationwide can meet insurance needs for a wide variety of people, and the helpful app is an option for people who like to manage their policies from wherever they are.
-Nationwide reports that it’s possible to save up to $646 a year when you bundle policies, and other available discounts could save eligible policyholders even more.
+Nationwide reports that it’s possible to save up to 20% when you bundle policies, and other available discounts could save eligible policyholders even more.

 Home insurance considerations in Indiana